-Idaho had the highest percentage of inbound moves in the country in 2019, marking its first time at the top of United Van Lines’ inbound list in more than 25 years.
+Idaho had the highest percentage of inbound moves in the country for the second year running.
+In 2019, it marked its first time at the top of United Van Lines’ inbound list in more than 25 years.

 With a burgeoning job market and an extremely low cost of living, Idaho is particularly attractive to IT workers who want to avoid shelling out millions for a home in other tech hubs like California.